 What can we say about Melbourne?
 It’s our home city, where we grew up for our whole lives.
-As much as I’m always excited to be on a plane leaving this city, it is always the place that we will return to, feel safe in and call home.
+As much as we’re always excited to be on a plane leaving this city, it is always the place that we will probably always return to, feel safe in and call home.

 It always seems difficult to dedicate time to exploring your own home city, because it feels like you know everything and you’ve been everywhere.
 But Melbourne is full of surprises, with a different culture and atmosphere down every little city laneway.

 There’s always something going on here, something new to see or explore.

 Location & Time Zone in Melbourne